DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 ### 1. Install an AI coding assistant

-Install Cursor or another coding assistant from the [Defra Approved Tools](../appendix/defra-approved-tools.md) list.
+Install a coding assistant from the [Defra Approved Tools](../appendix/defra-approved-tools.md) list.

 ### 2. Turn on privacy settings

 **Important:** You must enable privacy settings to protect government data.

-**In ChatGPT:**
-- Go to Settings > Data Controls > "Improve the model for everyone"
-- Turn this setting off

-**In Cursor:**
-- Go to Settings > General > Privacy Mode
-- Turn this setting on

-**Why this matters:** Privacy settings stop your code and data being stored on AI providers' servers.
+Privacy settings stop your code and data being stored on AI providers' servers.
 They also prevent your data being used to train AI models.

+For information on the appropriate privacy settings for your chosen AI tool, see the [Defra Tools Guidance](https://defra.github.io/ai-sdlc-tool-guidance/)

 ### 3. Add AI rules files